nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Finding tasks and events before or on a given date: `find_schedule`
-Finds tasks and events before or on the specified date in SOChedule.
+Finds tasks and events before or on the specified date from the event list.

 Format: `find_schedule DATE`
 * Tasks refer to **uncompleted tasks** with deadlines before or on the specified date